Understanding Flash Loans

 1. Contract Setup

-Your contract must implement the ERC3156 flash loan receiver interface:
+Your contract must implement the ERC3156 flash loan receiver interface:2.
+Flash Loan Request

 From EOA (External Account)